 Definition of Data Sources

 The Supervision and Regulation Report includes data on institutions supervised or not supervised by the Federal Reserve System.
-This appendix details the sources for these data.
+The report reflects data through October 16, 2020.
+This appendix details these sources.

 FFIEC Call Reports